Code versus Ciphers

 Block Ciphers

-- Often used in protocols and file encryption, where data is processed in chunks.
+- Common in protocols and file encryption where data comes in chunks

 Examples: